-- ⇒ move the equipment using the devices shown with this label, - comply with the rules for moving the equipment, taking weight and dimensions into account.
+- $\mathop{\Rightarrow}$ handle the product using the devices shown on this label, - ⇒ comply with the rules for moving the equipment, taking weight and dimensions into account.

 Locate a grounding point on the product.

 Product subject to the treatment of waste electronic and electrical equipment in accordance with directive 2002/95/EC.